0CottonBuds/PyTrack/README.md

 If you need help getting started or have any questions, please open an issue on the Github repository or contact the developers directly.

 ### requirements

-pygetwindow
-PySide6
+pygetwindow,
+PySide6,
-config parser
+config parser,
-sqlite3
+sqlite3,
+qt-material